bomibonnie/website-hugo/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Greetings!
+I am a Ph.D student of political science at the University of Iowa.
+I received my B.A. in political science and M.A. in international relations from Seoul National University.
+My research and teaching interests include international conflict and cooperation, international rivalries, and political methodology.